How to Apply for a New Audiology License

 You must hold a doctoral degree from an accredited college or university with a major in audiology or a related hearing science discipline to apply for an audiology license.

 An original or certified copy of academic transcript(s) must be included with your application form.
 The transcript cannot be faxed.
-Electronic transcript(s) will be accepted if emailed to email@example.com from the university’s secure site.
+Electronic transcript(s) will be accepted if sent from the university’s secure site to firstname.lastname@example.org.
 We do not accept electronic transcripts from the applicant.

 Non-Accredited Colleges or Universities

-If you graduated from a college or university with a program that was not accredited by the ASHA Council on Academic Accreditation, an original signed letter from ASHA must be included with your application, stating the Council for Clinical Certification has accepted the coursework and clinical experience.
+If you graduated from a college or university with a program that was not accredited by the ASHA Council on Academic Accreditation, official documentation from the ASHA Council for Clinical Certification that the conferred doctoral degree is adequate for ASHA Certification or from the ABA that the conferred doctoral degree is adequate for ABA Certification.

-If an internship was completed out-of-state, include a copy of the supervisor's diploma or transcript showing a master's degree in one of the areas of communicative sciences or disorders as well as a copy of the supervisor's valid license to practice in that state.
+If an internship was completed out-of-state, include a copy of the supervisor's valid license to practice in that state.

 If the state where the internship was completed does not require licensure, then an original letter from ASHA will be required, stating the supervisor held the Certificate of Clinical Competence when the applicant completed the internship.